Mormon Coffee

 Part Five

-But the other two groups, traditional Christians and [filtered profanity or slur]s, take a different approach.
+But the other two groups, traditional Christians and anti-Mormons, take a different approach.
 The legitimate traditional Christians look at the Mormon message as an attack on their religious beliefs and believe they are defending God as they understand Him.
 They look at LDS doctrine primarily as the real issue.
 If what Mormons say is true then what they believe is not true.
 It appears as a zero-sum game.
 At least to me it appears they look at like that.
 But they don’t have the whole story.
 Mormons do not consider that traditional Christianity is wrong, just incomplete.
 Some serious errors have been introduced into Christ’s doctrine but that the Book of Mormon and subsequent information corrects some of it and adds more that was left out in earlier times.
 Our message to them is they should not feel offended or threatened.
 What we bring is of God.
 It mankind’s heritage and is directly from Christ.

 Part Six

-The [filtered profanity or slur]s, on the other hand, just hate Mormons and the Church.
+The anti-Mormons, on the other hand, just hate Mormons and the Church.
 In this crowd, if they will honestly tell anyone, are those people who were ex-communicated or left just ahead of the Church disciplinary court.
 They know the Church honors their privacy and will not discuss why the person was removed from the Church records.
 If it was a high profile ex-communication they just say it was conduct unbecoming of a member and leave it at that.
 But they are the loudest and often most profane.
 There may be some others who were not members but have been offended in some other way.
 But the common thread in this group is vengeance if not hatred.
 To former members we have little to say except to come back into full fellowship.
 We will welcome you back.

 JLF said